umrlastig/pegazus-ontology/ontology/documentation/addresses/land_registry_landmarks_extension/plots_sparql_queries.md

 # SPARQL requests of the Land Registry Landmarks extension

-## 1. Which are the plots located in a given commune/section of a commune ?
+## 1. Which are the plots located in a given area (commune/section) ?
 * List of plots in Gentilly
 ```sparql
 PREFIX dcterms: <http://purl.org/dc/terms/>